AcademySoftwareFoundation/tac/process/lifecycle.md

 *   On request from the project itself, a 2/3 supermajority vote of all active project committers is required.
 *   By a 2/3 supermajority vote of the TAC if deemed to be no longer maintained.

-In the Archived Stage, the TAC transfers the project’s code repository administration to a designated individual.
+In the Archived Stage, the TAC transfers the project's code repository administration to a designated individual.
 No new features or bug fixes will be addressed unless they are deemed security issues.
 Academy Software Foundation will hold all assets in perpetuity.
 Archived Stage projects will be considered “Technical Projects" under the Academy Software Foundation charter and may receive support as determined by the Governing Board.

 A project can move back to one of the Sandbox, Incubation, or Graduated Stages following the guidelines for a project being accepted at that level.